stevemckinney/iamsteve/content/blog/0174-about-version-8.md

 I had a couple of clear directions and had I not decided to throw everything out I think this version would have been released much sooner.

-> I will follow up with design evolution soon
+> Iterations will be added shortly…

 ## Rebuilding and moving to Next.js app router
 As part of the last version I decided to move to Next.js.
 This was a learning curve and using the pages router.